firedancer-io/firedancer/book/guide/getting-started.md

 Firedancer must be built from source and requires the following,

- - A linux kernel version 5.7 or higher, or with support for `BPF_OBJ_PIN`.
- - GCC version 8.3 or higher.
+ - GCC version 8.5 or higher.
 Only GCC version 11, 12, and 13 are
 supported and tested by the Firedancer developers.
  - [rustup](https://rustup.rs/)
  - clang, git, and make